 Generally no. We encourage your child to form bonds with the staff and children who are on the same sessions.
 This provides stability and increases their social skills.
-Sometimes we have a vacant slot in a session which we make available to existing parents on a casual basis at a reduced rate.
+Sometimes we have a vacant slot in a session which we make available to existing parents on a casual basis at $20 per session.
 Please let us know if you are interested in these casual sessions.
-There are ‘frequent’ user cards available if you often require casual sessions.

 What is the rate for 3 or 4 year olds who are not using their 20 hours ECE at the centre?

-If a child is attending our centre over the attested 20 hours ECE or if they are attesting the 20 hours ECE elsewhere the cost for a session is the same as an under 3 i.e. $32 per session.
+If a child is attending our centre over the attested 20 hours ECE or if they are attesting the 20 hours ECE elsewhere the cost for a session is the same as an under 3 i.e. $35 per session.

 Is there a minimum or maximum age limit?

 We do not have a dedicated infant’s room so children generally start once they are able to confidently walk move around on their own.
 The maximum age is 5.